 18 “If the world hates you, you know that it hated Me before it hated you.

-Not only is the world hostile or unfriendly to the followers of Christ, the world is also constantly seeking to distract, discourage or dissuade them from following Jesus Christ on His own terms.
+Not only is the world hostile or unfriendly to the followers of Christ, but the world is also constantly seeking to distract, discourage or dissuade them from following Jesus Christ on His terms.

-This word is a verb which denotes an action, occurrence, or a state of existence.
+This word is a verb that denotes an action, occurrence, or state of existence.

-The word “nikao” literally means “to subdue, to conquer, to overcome, to prevail or get victory.”
+The word “nikao” literally means “to subdue, conquer, overcome, prevail, or get a victory.”
 It implies “carrying off the victory, coming off victorious, or maintaining one’s cause.”

-From the understanding of the Greek word “nikao” that was translated “overcome” in the New Testament, it is clear that overcoming the world is not a passive thing, but an active, dynamic or on-going experience or exercise.
+From the understanding of the Greek word “nikao,” which was translated as “overcome” in the New Testament, it is clear that overcoming the world is not a passive thing but an active, dynamic, or ongoing experience or exercise.

-Overcoming the world implies not seeking after or pursuing the earthly things, like the children of this world (the unbelievers) do.
+Overcoming the world implies not seeking after or pursuing earthly things, like the world’s children (the unbelievers) do.

 31 “Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’